 Changes in Warren Buffett's Personal Life

-By the late '70s, the his reputation had grown to the point that the rumor Warren Buffett was buying a stock was enough to shoot its price up 10%.
-Berkshire Hathaway's stock was trading at more than $290 a share, and Buffett's personal wealth was almost $140 million.
-The irony was that Warren never sold a single share of his company, meaning his entire available cash was the $50,000 salary he received.
-During this time, he made a comment to a broker, "Everything I got is tied up in Berkshire.
-I'd like a few nickels outside."
+By the late 1970s, a rumor Buffett was buying a stock was enough to shoot its price up by 10%.
+Berkshire Hathaway's stock was trading at more than $290 per share, and Buffett's personal wealth was almost $140 million.
+The irony was that he never sold a single share of his company, meaning that his entire available cash was the $50,000 salary he received.

-This prompted Warren to start investing for his personal life.
+Warren started investing for his personal life.
 According to Roger Lowenstein's book, Buffett, Warren was far more speculative with his own investments than he was with Berkshire's.
-At one point he bought copper futures which was unadulterated speculation.
-In a short time, he had made $3 million dollars.
-When prompted to invest in real estate by a friend, he responded "Why should I buy real estate when the stock market is so easy?"
+At one point, he bought copper futures, which were unadulterated speculation.
+In a short time, he had made three million dollars.
+When a friend prompted him to invest in real estate, he responded: "Why should I buy real estate when the stock market is so easy?"

 Berkshire Hathaway Announces Charitable Giving Program